tezzutezzu/anxiety/scenes/act3.md

 b: no no no no no no

 n: QUESTO CAPITOLO HA DUE POSSIBILI FINALI.
-UNO È *DAVVERO, DAVVERO BRUTTO.*
+UNO È *DAVVERO, DAVVERO BRUTTO*.

 b: NO NO NO NO NO NO NO NO NO NO NO NO NO NO